kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0049 Recording of aircraft titles and security documents.md

 ### §49.43   Eligibility for recording: general requirements.

-A conveyance is eligible for recording under this subpart only if, in addition to the requirements of §§49.11, 49.13, and 49.17, the following requirements are met:
+A conveyance is eligible for recording under this subpart only if, in addition to the requirements of §[[Volume 1/C Aircraft/0049 Recording of aircraft titles and security documents.md#§49.11   FAA Aircraft Registry.|§49.11]], 49.13, and 49.17, the following requirements are met:

 \(a\) It affects and describes an aircraft engine or propeller to which this subpart applies, specifically identified by make, model, horsepower, and manufacturer's serial number; and

-\(b\) It is accompanied by the recording fee required by §49.15, but there is no fee for recording a conveyance named in §49.41(c).
+\(b\) It is accompanied by the recording fee required by [[Volume 1/C Aircraft/0049 Recording of aircraft titles and security documents.md#§49.15   Fees for recording.|§49.15]], but there is no fee for recording a conveyance named in [[Volume 1/C Aircraft/0049 Recording of aircraft titles and security documents.md#§49.41   Applicability.|§49.41]](c).

 ### §49.45   Recording of releases, cancellations, discharges, and satisfactions: special requirements.